 Over the last decade Matthew has held senior international manager roles at The University of Auckland and Victoria University of Wellington, including two years as Victoria’s Acting Assistant Vice-Chancellor (International Engagement).
 His current work for Victoria as Principal Adviser (International Reputation) focuses on international rankings, and in 2016 he addressed the inaugural Times Higher Education Latin America Universities Summit.

-Since 2013, too, Matthew has been the President of the Latin America New Zealand Business Council.
+From 2013 to July 2018, Matthew was the President of the Latin America New Zealand Business Council.

 Matthew’s areas of expertise are higher education management, institutional reputation enhancement, and knowledge partnerships across borders.

 Craig has worked for more than 25 years in government, business and NGO settings in New Zealand and internationally.
 He held a variety of senior and leadership roles at the Office of Ethnic Communities in the 2000's, playing a key role in the development of ethnic diversity management policies, strategies and training initiatives.
 Building capability in New Zealand businesses and organisations to work effectively across a super-diversity of settings and peoples and to contribute to increased productivity and a harmonious society was a particular highlight.

 He was awarded two Chief Executive Awards in the 2000's to study international migration and diversity management strategies in Canada, Ireland and the UK and to attend a Summer Institute for Intercultural Communication in the USA.
 He was also an Establishment Board member for the Society for Intercultural Education, Training and Research, Australasia.